AutoGen is in maintenance mode. Your agents still need a home.

 HTTP webhook triggers

 Built-in webhooks with Connic.
-AutoGen requires building HTTP layer.
+With AutoGen or MAF you build the HTTP layer.

 Scheduled execution